Frequently Asked Questions | Gas Inspection and Certification in WA

 The Gas Standards Act 1972 and its Regulations, specifically ‘Gas Standards (Gasfitting and Consumer Gas Installations) Regulations 1999’ Section 13D of the Gas Standards Act 1972 states; ’13D.
 Approval of gas appliances

-(1) A person shall not sell, hire, advertise for sale or install a
+(1) A person shall not sell, hire, advertise for sale or install a Type A gas appliance unless the appliance-

 (a) is a gas appliance that is approved by the Director or is of a class or type of gas appliance that is approved by